AdebolaShelby/sql/README.md

     ## Output
     ![alt text](images/image-38.png)

-* Create a report of the total sales, and avarege sale for each client.
+* Create a report detailing the total sales and average sales for each client.

     ## Query
     ![alt text](images/image-39.png)